sangamesh-kodge/IMAC/README.md

 # IMAC (Accepted in TCAS)

-This repository contains the codes used for the work done in the pape r"In-Memory Multi-Bit Multiplication in 6 Transistor SRAM Cells".
+This repository contains the codes used for the work done in the paper "In-Memory Multi-Bit Multiplication in 6 Transistor SRAM Cells" (https://ieeexplore.ieee.org/document/9050543).
 @author: Sangamesh Kodge

 @copyright: Nanoelectronics Research Laboratory, Purdue